Weekly Information about Bright Comets (2025 Oct. 25: North)

 * C/2021 S3 ( PanSTARRS )

-It brightened up to 9.6 mag from February to March (Feb.
-25, Thomas Lehmann).
-Now it is 10.9 mag (Apr.
-17, Osamu Miyazaki).
-It will fade out rapidly after this.
+It brightened up to 9.6 mag from February to March in 2024 (Feb.
+25, 2024, Thomas Lehmann).
+Now it is 17.9 mag (Sept.
+17, Ken-ichi Kadota).
+Fading slowly.
+It will be fainter than 18 mag in November.
 In the Northern Hemisphere, it stays observable in good condition.
-In the Southern Hemisphere, it will be unobservable soon.
+It stays extremely low in the Southern Hemisphere.

 Date(TT) R.A.
 (2000) Decl.
 Delta r Elong. m1 Best Time(A, h)